Back To Search Results

 Clinical Significance

-The right gastroepiploic artery (GEA) is an excellent conduit for CABG.
-Extensive studies have shown that this artery undergoes minimal atherosclerotic changes and does not increase surgical complications, either cardiac or abdominal.
-It also does not induce gastric ischemic after mobilization and has survival and patency rates comparable to the internal mammary artery (IMA) grafts.
-Hence the GEA graft is considered to be safe and a technically sound arterial conduit for CABG.[17]
+The right GEA is an excellent conduit for CABG.
+Extensive studies' results have shown that this artery undergoes minimal atherosclerotic changes and does not increase surgical complications, either cardiac or abdominal.
+Significantly, it doesn't induce gastric ischemic after mobilization and has survival and patency rates comparable to the IMA grafts.
+Hence, the GEA graft is considered safe and a technically sound arterial conduit for CABG.[23]

 Enhancing Healthcare Team Outcomes